Ghost town: Ghost town repopulation

 Walhalla, Victoria, was almost abandoned after being mined for gold, but is now becoming repopulated.

-A few ghost towns have managed to get a second life, and this happens through a variety of reasons.
+A few ghost towns have managed to get a second life, and this happens for a variety of reasons.

 One of these reasons is heritage tourism generating a new economy able to support residents.

 For example, Walhalla, Victoria, Australia, became almost deserted after its gold mine ceased operation in 1914, but owing to its accessibility and proximity to other attractive locations, it has had a recent economic and holiday population surge.
-Another town, Sungai Lembing, Malaysia, was almost deserted due to closure of a tin mine in 1986 was revived in 2001 and has become a tourist destination since then.
+Another town, Sungai Lembing, Malaysia, which was almost deserted due to closure of a tin mine in 1986 was revived in 2001 and has become a tourist destination since then.

 Foncebadón, a village in León, Spain, that was mostly abandoned and only inhabited by a mother and son, is slowly being revived owing to the ever-increasing stream of pilgrims on the road to Santiago de Compostela.

-Some ghost towns (e.g. Riace, Muñotello) are being repopulated by respectively refugees and homeless people.
+Some ghost towns (e.g. Riace, Muñotello) are being repopulated by refugees and homeless people.
 In Riace, this was accomplished by a scheme funded by the Italian government which offers the housing to refugees and in Muñotello it was accomplished through an NGO (Madrina Foundation).

 In Algeria, many cities became hamlets after the end of Late Antiquity.
-They were revived with shifts in population during and after French colonization of Algeria.
-Oran, currently the nation's second-largest city with 1 million people, was a village of only a few thousand people before colonization.
+They were revived with shifts in population during and after French colonisation of Algeria.
+Oran, currently the nation's second-largest city with 1 million people, was a village of only a few thousand people before colonisation.

-Alexandria, the second-largest city of Egypt, was a flourishing city in the ancient era, but declined during the Middle Ages.
+Alexandria, the second-largest city of Egypt, was a flourishing city in the ancient era but declined during the Middle Ages.
 It underwent a dramatic revival during the 19th century; from a population of 5,000 in 1806, it grew into a city of more than 200,000 inhabitants by 1882, and is now home to more than four million people.